skasslatter/UnitTesting/testing-CH2-understanding-test-file.md

 ## What is TestBed ?

-We are still writing our test with the jasmine framework but angular has introduces the concept of the TestBed.
+We are still writing our test with the jasmine framework but angular has introduced the concept of the TestBed.
 The general concept is that TestBed allows you to set up an independent module, just like the `@NgModule` that lives in the **app.module.ts** file, for testing a specific component.
 This is an isolated testing environment for the component you are testing.
 A unit test focuses on testing one chunk of code in isolation, not how it integrates with any other parts of the code, so it makes sense to create an environment where we get rid of any outside influences.

 This part of our test file is creating the above mentioned module: